camunda/camunda-docs/howtos/documentation-guidelines.md

 ## Not all PRs require an issue

-In the spirit of "Always Progress", if you are confident you know what change needs to be made a separate issue on the topic is not required.
+In the spirit of "Always Progress", if you are confident you know what change needs to be made, a separate issue on the topic is not required.
 However, if you have an idea that needs to go into the backlog, creating an issue instead of a PR is the best way to go.

 ## Structure